troopashells/M.I.M.P/README.md

 2.update with
 sudo apt-get update

+3.Change gpu memory and install pixel

-3.Change gpu memory to at least 128 if necessary
+Change gpu to at least 128 if necessary

 This is done in raspiconfig under tools in pixel desktop or config.txt.

-If you don't have pixel get it now .
+Install pixel if now if you don't have it .

 4.Install Georges retropi setup extras